 6- Buy it for the trip & toss it when you are done!

 When we get to our destination, we each have a new toothbrush to use for the week.
 At the end of the trip, I just throw them away.
-Sometimes I pick up cheap shampoo & conditioner, too… All of this makes it easier to travel knowing that at the end of the trip, I can just throw them away.
+Sometimes I pick up cheap shampoo & conditioner, too, or grab a small reusable bottle & fill it with shampoo & conditioner from home to make it all fit a little better.

 7- Buy what you can when you get there!